 A bike accident is no minor occurrence.
 It requires legal representation to get what is necessary for you to recover physically and financially.
 An Atlanta bicycle accident attorney can help you get the compensation you deserve.

 Even a minor bicycle accident requires knowledge of a complicated obstacle course of insurance companies, liabilities, and even medical care.
 That’s why it’s important to hire a bicycle accident specialist.
 John Foy & Associates has been practicing personal injury law in Atlanta for more than 20 years.

-Many people who are injured in a bicycle accident find that it is well worth hiring a bicycle accident attorney to help them with their claim.
+Many people who are injured in a bicycle accident find that it is well worth hiring a bicycle accident attorney in Atlanta to help them with their claims.
 Part of that is because law firms like ours use contingency fees, which means we don’t charge anything upfront.
 In fact, we only get paid if you get compensation.

 People who try to take on a claim by themselves, though, often find that the challenges are too hard for them.
 Without the help of an experienced lawyer, the process of negotiating with the insurance company and finding evidence is incredibly difficult.
 There’s no harm in asking for help, and there’s no risk of paying for a lawyer who won’t get you results.

 A consultation with a bike accident lawyer in Atlanta may help you decide whether it’s worth pursuing your claim.
 Don’t hesitate to talk to one of our attorneys for free.

 to find a John Foy office near you

 Atlanta’s Bike Laws and Filing a Claim